Three player chess

 Piece holder jig

 I also wanted my pieces to be weighted so I used broken 6mm carbide endmills from the mill (because we have a lot of broken ones).
-To break the carbide to useable lengths I used a hammer and vice because it was too hard to cut easily.
+To break the carbide to useable lengths I used a hammer and vice because it was too hard to cut.
 I made a jig to hold the pieces while I drilled a hole for the carbide.
 Then I used hot glue to seal the hole and make the base flat.

 Carbide inserted Finished base